sharminhossainbd/Insights-from-10-Email-Campaigns/README.md

 ---

-## 8. Summary: Signed up but not ordered
+## Test 8: Signed up but not ordered

 Normally, if a user did not place an order within the first 15/20 days of signing up, a branding email with an offer was sent.
 We tested sending an email in July with a link to a list of 50 must-read books to those who signed up in June but did not place an order.